crypto101/book/key-derivation-functions.rst

 A key derivation function is a function that derives one or more secret values (the *keys*) from one secret value.

-Many key derivation functions can also take a (usually optional) salt parameter.
+Many key derivation functions can also take a (usually optional) :term:`salt` parameter.
 This parameter causes the key derivation function to not always return the same output keys for the same input secret.
-As with other cryptosystems, salts are fundamentally different from the secret
+As with other cryptosystems, :term:`salt`\s are fundamentally different from the secret
-input: salts generally do not have to be secret, and can be re-used.
+input: :term:`salt`\s generally do not have to be secret, and can be re-used.

 Key derivation functions can be useful, for example, when a cryptographic protocol starts with a single secret value, such as a